-A typical example of local Pacific costs has been obtained from Central Meridian Inc in Nauru, which is a contracting company that has worked for 14 years in Nauru and employs about 60 staff (see Appendix 5).
-We acknowledge that costs will likely vary according to local conditions but we have cross checked the rates against established rates in New Zealand, and also informally with contractors in other Pacific countries, and believe that the figures put forward are reasonable for preliminary budgeting purposes.
+A typical example of local Pacific costs has been obtained from Central Meridian Inc in Nauru, which is a contracting company that has worked for 14 years in Nauru and employs about 60 staff (see Appendix 6).
+Costs will likely vary according to local conditions but rates have been cross checked against established rates in New Zealand, and also informally with contractors in other Pacific countries, and it is believed that the figures put forward are reasonable for preliminary budgeting purposes.